 … all things were created through [Jesus] and for Him.
 And He is before all things, and in Him all things hold together.”

-The very atoms were created and are held together by God’s power.
+The tiniest of atoms were created, and are continually held together by God’s power.
 Scripture declares that God is everywhere, all-knowing and all-powerful.
-There is nowhere you can hide from his Presence.
-But this is not to be confused with Panentheism, proposing God’s spiritual infusion into the things He created.
+There is nowhere you can hide from His Presence.
+But this is not to be confused with Panentheism, proposing God’s spiritual infusion into matter.

 Contrary to biblical truth, Benner purports that the Big Bang was the: